Disclosing Unanticipated Medical Outcomes

 As part of an effort to disseminate effective communication around disclosure and build organizations’ professional development capacity, IHC offers this intensive three-day course for individuals who will teach Disclosing Unanticipated Medical Outcomes (DUMO) workshops.
 Participants in this DUMO faculty development course may seek certification as IHC faculty members.
 Only certified IHC faculty members may teach the copyrighted DUMO curriculum.

-The next Disclosing Unanticipated Medical Outcomes train-the-trainer program is scheduled for October 24-26, 2016 in Victoria, British Columbia.
+The next Disclosing Unanticipated Medical Outcomes train-the-trainer program is scheduled for April 17-19, 2017 in Edmonton, Alberta.
 For more information and an application click here.

 - Duration 3 Days